sasdallas/Ethereal/README.md

 ## Licensing

-Hexahedron, libpolyhedron, and all other components of Ethereal fall under the terms of the BSD 3-clause license (available in LICENSE).\
+Hexahedron and all other non-external components of Ethereal fall under the terms of the BSD 3-clause license (available in LICENSE).\
-All files, unless specified, fall under this license.
+All files, unless specified in the copyright header, fall under this license.
+Any file without a copyright header is NOT protected by BSD 3-clause.

 **LICENSING ISSUES:** If a file is found without proper commenting, immediately contact me (preferably through a public channel such as GitHub issues for transparency) directly to resolve it.